Board of Trustees

 Silvina Pugliese

-Silvina Pugliese is a Clinical Assistant Professor of Dermatology at Stanford University.
+Silvina Pugliese is a Clinical Associate Professor of Dermatology at Stanford University.
 She was born in Buenos Aires, Argentina and raised on Long Island, New York.
 Silvina graduated from Dartmouth College with a BA in Psychology and received her MD from Boston University School of Medicine.
 She completed her medical internship at Stanford University and dermatology residency at Loma Linda University.
 Silvina joined Stanford Dermatology in 2014 and specializes in oncodermatology, with a focus on management of treatment-related cutaneous toxicities in cancer patients and survivors, transplant dermatology, high-risk skin cancers and inpatient dermatology.
+She is actively involved in medical education and currently directs the dermatology course for second-year Stanford medical students.

-Silvina's family joined Woodland School in 2020 and she served on the WSPA Board for the 2021-2022 school year.
-Silvina lives in Menlo Park with her husband Josh and their 4 boys: Ethan, Class of 2029, Pax, Class of 2030, Connor, Class of 2032, and Bryce, who will hopefully join Woodland once he reaches school age.
+Her family joined Woodland School in 2020 and she served on the WSPA Board for the 2021-2022 school year.
+Silvina lives in Menlo Park with her husband Josh and their 4 boys who attend Woodland.

 Ramzi Ramsey